asyncapi/website/pages/docs/guides/message-validation.md

             maximum: 100`}
 </CodeBlock>

-2. The gateway accepts the light measured `lightMeasured` as a message to inform about environmental lighting conditions of a particular streetlight.
+2. AsyncAPI gateway accepts `lightMeasured` as a message that informs about the environmental lighting conditions of a particular streetlight.

 <CodeBlock>
+{`lumens
-{`lumens      integer >= 0
+integer >= 0
-Light intensity measured in lumens. sentAt      string format: date-time uid: sentAt
+Light intensity measured in lumens. sentAt
+    string format: date-time
+    uid: sentAt
-Date and time when the message was sent.`}
+Date and time when the message was sent.
+`}
 </CodeBlock>

-3. It returns the error when it detects the following invalid message `invalidMessage`
+3. Invalid messages (`invalidMessage`) return an error:

 <CodeBlock>
 {`UUID       string